 Nearby Metro Stops: U Street/African-American Civil War Memorial/Cardozo

 Dress: Upscale Casual

 Seared foie gras over caramelized onions; sea scallops with braised leeks; Niçoise salad; endive salad; onion soup; coconut-curry mussels or wine-and-shallot meunière mussels; chicken and waffles; seared halibut in beurre blanc; bacon-topped burger.

-Best dishes: Frisée-and-watercress salad with apples, Roquefort, and lardons; seared foie gras over caramelized onions; French fries with three dipping sauces; chicken and waffles, that Harlem Renaissance–era classic; seared halibut in beurre blanc; bacon-topped burger on a brioche bun.
+Best dishes: Seared foie gras over caramelized onions; sea scallops with braised leeks; Niçoise salad with ahi tuna; coconut-curry mussels or wine-and-shallot meunière mussels, both of which come with fries and three dipping sauces; chicken and waffles atop braised greens; seared halibut in beurre blanc; bacon-topped burger on a brioche bun.